Hybrid-08933/Hexdump/README.md

            0.53438 +- 0.00176 seconds time elapsed  ( +-  0.33% )
 ```
-The mmap version is much more consistent but uses as much memory as the size of the file.
+The mmap version is much more consistent.